Shawn Mendes

-Mendes' second album Illuminate (2016) also debuted at number one in the US, with its singles "Treat You Better" and "There's Nothing Holdin' Me Back" reaching the top 10 in several countries.
-His self-titled third studio album (2018) was supported by the lead single "In My Blood".
-The album's number one debut in the US made Mendes the third-youngest artist to achieve three number one albums.
+Mendes's second album Illuminate (2016) also debuted at number one in the US, with its singles "Treat You Better" and "There's Nothing Holdin' Me Back" reaching the top 10 in several countries.
+His third album Shawn Mendes (2018) was supported by the lead single "In My Blood".
+The album's number-one debut in the US made Mendes the third-youngest artist to achieve three number-one albums.
 In 2019, he released the hit singles "If I Can't Have You" and "Señorita", with the latter peaking atop the US Billboard Hot 100.
 His fourth studio album, Wonder (2020), made him the youngest male artist ever to top the Billboard 200 with four studio albums.
+Following a musical sabbatical, Mendes's fifth studio album Shawn was released in November 2024 to positive reviews from critics.
+It explored the folk genre and was less commercially successful than its predecessors.

 Among his accolades, Mendes has won 13 SOCAN awards, 10 MTV Europe Music Awards, eight Juno Awards, eight iHeartRadio MMVAs, two American Music Awards, and received three nominations for a Grammy Award and one nomination for a Brit Award.
 In 2018, Time named him one of the 100 most influential people in the world on their annual list.

 Early life

-Shawn Peter Raul Mendes was born in Pickering, Ontario, on August 8, 1998, the son of English mother Karen (née Rayment) and Portuguese father Manuel Mendes.
+Shawn Peter Raul Mendes was born in Toronto, on August 8, 1998, the son of English mother Karen (née Rayment) and Portuguese father Manuel Mendes, and raised in Pickering, Ontario.
 His mother is a real estate agent, while his father is a businessman from the Algarve who sells bar and restaurant supplies in Toronto.
 He has a younger sister named Aaliyah.
 He was raised in a religious family, and played youth soccer with Pickering FC.
-Mendes graduated from Pine Ridge Secondary School in June 2016, where he played ice hockey and soccer, joined his high school glee club, and practised his stage presence in acting lessons (leading as Prince Charming at one point).
-He also auditioned for Disney Channel in Toronto.
+Mendes graduated from Pine Ridge Secondary School in June 2016, where he played ice hockey and soccer, joined his high school glee club, and crafted his stage presence in acting lessons (leading as Prince Charming at one point).
+He also auditioned for the Disney Channel in Toronto.